rosflight/rosflight_firmware/docs/developer-guide/debugging.md

 ## Install QtCreator

 For some reason, the QtCreator bundled with 16.04 is unstable.
-Use the most recent build of QtCreator  Download the open source version from [here](https://www.qt.io/download).
+Use the most recent build of QtCreator which can be downloaded [here](https://www.qt.io/download).

 This downloads a `.run` file, just make it exectuable and run as `sudo`: